The inter-urban break outdoor recreation plan (PDF, 31602KB) guides planning for recreation activities in this area.

 - is important for tourism and for our economy.

 It is one of the main areas people enjoy outdoor activities in South-East Queensland.
 People participate in many different types of recreation activities in this area, including:

 - four-wheel driving

 - mountain biking

 - trail bike riding.

-You can view the plan for a full list of recreation activities enjoyed in the area.
+You can view the plan (PDF, 31602KB) for a full list of recreation activities enjoyed in the area.

 Many of these activities have different needs.
 Sometimes the community groups involved in these activities have different views on how the area should be used.
 The plan recognises that there are different views that need to be considered in managing recreation activities in this area.

 Public consultation will continue to occur as projects are progressed in line with the plan.

 For more information, contact council's open space and recreation planner on (07) 5441 8283.